 - Enjoy what you’re eating.

 - Have lots of animal protein.
 The less the better.
 The least problematic sources are eggs and fish.
 Next poultry.
-Dairy is “sometimes” food (eg once a week*), red meat even more “sometimes” (as in, like lobster) and processed meats are a no-go.
-You can cut meat into portions and use it to flavour dishes rather than eating large meat servings.
+Dairy is “sometimes” food for many people (eg once a week*), red meat even more “sometimes” (as in, like lobster) and processed meats are a no-go.
+You can dice meat and use it to flavour dishes rather than eating large meat servings.

 - Have things in packets.
 If you do, read the label.
 If it contains only food and you recognise the ingredients, it’s passed the first test.
 Note that packaged foods can still contain chemicals in small amounts that don’t need to be listed on the labels.
 Many food additives can’t be processed or detoxified by the human body and can create strain and burden, including metal nanoparticles or emulsifiers that disturb your intestinal flora.
 Avoid trans fats (this includes deep fried foods).
-Buying organic packaged foods is usually preferable as good brands are likely to contain just food (but do check labels as they may be high in fats or sugars).
+Buying organic packaged foods is a basic rule of thumb, as good brands are likely to contain just food (but do check labels as they may be high in fats or sugars).